-Disinformation that is circulated after a natural disaster is not a problem which is exclusive to Japan.
-Audiences in Taiwan were targeted in 2018 when the Kansai International Airport was forced to close down as it was flooded by Typhoon Jebi and a tanker collision with a connecting bridge, resulting in around 8,000 people finding themselves temporarily stranded at the airport.
-Disinformation began to circulate claiming that Chinese citizens were being given priority and being rescued by buses provided by the Chinese consulate.
-The disinformation included praise strong towards China and harsh criticism against Taiwan, even leading to Su Chii-cherng, the representative of the Taipei Economic and Cultural Office in Osaka, committing suicide.
-Troublingly, Taiwan's news media were slow to respond to the spread of disinformation, with Taiwan FactCheck Center taking 15 days to debunk the disinformation, around the time when they were having active collaboration with a Japanese NGO over disinformation.22 While it remains unclear where the disinformation came from, some have argued that it may have originated from mainland China 23 given that it was first circulated in mainland China before it reached Taiwan, and how it was spread just a month before Taiwan's local elections.
-In response, Taiwan FactCheck Center, which was at first intended to be a temporary establishment, was quickly made permanent.24
+Chinese citizens were being given priority and being rescued by buses provided by the Chinese consulate.
+The disinformation included strong praise towards China and harsh criticism against Taiwan, even leading to Su Chii-cherng, the representative of the Taipei Economic and Cultural Office in Osaka, committing suicide.
+Troublingly, Taiwan's news media were slow to respond to the spread of disinformation, with the Taiwan Fact-Check Center taking 15 days to debunk the disinformation, around the time when they were having active collaboration with a Japanese NGO over disinformation.
+While it remains unclear where the disinformation came from, some have argued that it may have originated from mainland China given that it was first circulated there before it reached Taiwan, and how it was spread just a month before Taiwan's local elections.
+In response, the Taiwan FactCheck Center, which was at first intended to be a temporary establishment, was quickly made permanent.24

-Table 2: Disinformation during the closure of the Kansai International Airport.
+Disinformation during the closure of the Kansai International Airport.

-Disinformation Fact 25
+Disinformation

-Osaka was sent to the Kansai International Airport, to prioritize the rescue of the stranded Chinese customers.
-Taiwanese customers who wanted to get on the bus said Osaka-fu Izuminosano City.
+A bus organized by the Chinese Consulate in Osaka was sent to the Kansai International Airport, to prioritize the rescue of the stranded Chinese customers.
+Taiwanese customers who wanted to get on the bus said they wanted to get on if they saw them as Chinese.

+Fact

+The Kansai International Airport issued buses to send Chinese customers from Osaka-fu Izuminosano City.
 From there they changed into buses that were issued by the Chinese Consulate in Osaka and were taken to the Osaka City center.
-No comments were

-Chinese. issued regarding Taiwan.
+No comments were issued regarding Taiwan.